trapridge/catch-of-the-day-updated/README.md

 # Catch of the day

-React app built on top of the app build with @wesbos's (updated) course (https://reactforbeginners.com/) and extended.
+React app featuring a realtime store system.
+Built by extending and modifying the app created during @wesbos's fantastic React course (https://reactforbeginners.com/).

 # Install